-Upon passing the thesis/project oral defense, the student must have the thesis approved by the student's advisor and the chairman of Electrical and Computer Engineering Department.
-The thesis must be submitted to the School of Graduate Studies by the deadline given in the academic calendar, and must conform to the Guide for Preparation of Thesis, a copy of which may be obtained from the School of Graduate Studies Office or the Department Office.
-The student's project report for the project option must be submitted to the Electrical Engineering Office to change the grade report for the project course taken under his/her advisor.
+Upon passing the thesis/project Oral Examination, the student must have the thesis approved by the advisor and the chairman of Electrical and Computer Engineering Department.
+The thesis must be submitted to the Graduate School by the deadline given in the academic calendar, and must conform to the Guide for Preparation of a Thesis, a copy of which may be obtained from the Graduate School.
+The student's project report for the project option must be submitted to the departmental office.

-SUMMARY OF PROCEDURES FOR THE MASTERS DEGREE PROGRAM
+SUMMARY OF PROCEDURES FOR THE MASTER'S DEGREE PROGRAM